jumpinjackie/forge-e33-mod/design/LANDS.md

 {T}: Add {W}.
 {1}{W}, {T}: Create a 1/1 white Human Expeditioner token with "When this creature dies, create a Chroma token."
 {1}{W},{T}: Create a Map token
+---
+Every year, the population dwindles, yet the citizens persist in their determination to take down the Paintress once and for all.
 ```

 [card implementation](../custom/cards/l/lumiere_the_last_bastion.txt)